Skip to Content

 Looking for something over the top Halloween-y for dinner this year?
 We’ve added frighteningly cute twists to kid-friendly classics that everyone will love, like our ghost pizza bagels, our mummy hot dogs, our eyeball pasta, our graveyard chicken enchiladas, or our Jack-o’-lantern stuffed peppers.
 Take inspiration from them and get creative with it—see who in your family can come up with the spookiest spin on your dinner favorites.

 Halloween dinner is also a great time to utilize all the great fruits and veggies that become available during the fall.
 It’s easy to sneak them into meals that are hearty, comforting, and warming—perfect for those cold October nights.
-Try our pumpkin carbonara, our sweet potato sausage lasagna, our creamy pumpkin vodka sauce & penne, or our apple cider glazed chicken to see how deliciously fall produce can fit into your Halloween dinner.
+Try our pumpkin carbonara, our sweet potato maple brown butter gnocchi, our creamy butternut squash orzo, or our apple cider glazed chicken to see how deliciously fall produce can fit into your Halloween dinner.

 Want more Halloween inspiration?
 Check out our favorite Halloween cocktails, our best Halloween appetizers, and our top Halloween desserts too.